DXHeroes/knowledge-base-content/practices/refactoring.md

 slug: refactoring
 stages:
   - development
-short_description: In computer programming and software design, code refactoring is the process of restructuring existing computer code—changing the factoring—without changing its external behavior.
+short_description: Code refactoring is the process of improving the the design of existing code without changing its external behaviour.
+You can see it as cleaning your code
 tags:
   - refactoring
   - code improvement